P-p-H-d/mlib/README.md

 in fact, the preprocessing concatenation between 'type' and 'variable' into 'type variable' shall be a valid C expression.
-Therefore the 'type' cannot be a C array or a function pointer and you need to use a typedef as an intermediary named type for such types.
+Therefore the 'type' cannot be a C array or a function pointer and you should use a typedef as an intermediary named type for such types.

 Build & Installation